site search by freefind |

 And again he stooped down, and wrote on the ground.
 And they which heard it, being convicted by their own conscience, went out one by one, beginning at the eldest, even unto the last: and Jesus was left alone, and the woman standing in the midst.
 John 8:7-9, NIV

-If you want to upset a self-righteous, prideful person, just ignore them!
-Actually, Jesus was giving them an opportunity to retreat before He exposed their hypocrisy.
+If you want to upset a self-righteous, prideful person, ignore them!
+Jesus was giving them an opportunity to retreat before He exposed their hypocrisy.
 But they were not smart enough to take the opportunity.
 They kept pressing Him until He answered.

 So why wasn't the woman executed?
 Jesus, as a Champion of the Law, was not about to allow the scribes and Pharisees to corrupt it and bring injustice upon the woman.
 Jesus required the entire law be kept.